A transformative gathering for Black changemakers

 The Embodied Justice retreat brings together a cohort of Black changemakers who come to know one another’s declarations and leadership journeys.
 That collective continues through two post-retreat integration sessions, sustaining the community and the practice.

-Set in the peaceful North Georgia mountains, this transformative three-day retreat will offer participants the opportunity to:
+Set on a Black-owned farm in Brandywine, Maryland with modern farmhouse cottages, this transformative three-day retreat offers participants the opportunity to:

 Facilitators for the retreat include: